zeta-chain/docs/docs/developers/omnichain/tutorials/hello.md

 In the code generated above there are no arguments, so the `data` field is simply the address of the contract on ZetaChain.

+Calling omnichain contracts is differs depending on whether a gas token is being deposited or an ERC-20 token.

+If an ERC-20 token address is passed to the `--token` optional parameter, the interact task assumes you want to deposit an ERC-20 token in an omnichain contract.

+To deposit an ERC-20 token into an omnichain contract you need to call the `deposit` method of the ERC-20 custody contract.
+The task first gets the address of the custody contract on the current network, creates an instance of a token contract, gets the number of decimals of the token, and approves the custody contract to spend the specified amount of ERC-20 tokens.
+The task then calls the `deposit` method of the custody contract, passing the following information:

+- `signer.address`: the sender address that will be available in the `origin` field of the `context` parameter of the `onCrossChainCall` function
+- `args.token`: the address of the ERC-20 token being deposited
+- `value`: the amount of tokens being deposited
+- `data`: the contents of the `message`

+If the `--token` optional parameter is not used, the interact task assumes you want to deposit a gas token.
+To deposit a gas token you need to send a token transfer transaction to the TSS address on a connected chain.

 `getAddress` retrieves the address of the TSS on the current network.